Dartegnian/ABetterTomorrow/README.md

 ## What's inside

-### Web browser console script
+### Inactive tab title changer
 File: `somestupidvirus.js`

-A script written in JavaScript that outputs messages from an array into any browser console.

-### Inactive tab title changer
-File: `definitelynotmaliciouscode.js`

 JavaScript code that detects if the tab of the website (in this case, my blog) is out of focus.
-Then, it selects a random title based on an array and cycles through all of the elements in the array every 5 seconds.
+Then, it selects a random title based on an array and cycles through all of the elements in the array every 3 seconds.

 ### Monika
 File: `lilmonix3.js`